-- 5.8.
-Comments on the enforcement of the legal framework - 5.8.1 Please comment on particular problems of enforcement - 5.9.
-Policies giving cultural and natural heritage a function in the life of communities - 5.9.1 How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?
+The main problem on the enforcement of the legal framework is the lack of coordination between the government stakeholders.

+5.9.
+Policies giving cultural and natural heritage a function in the life of communities

+5.9.1 - How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?